 Big Ticket Items

 Today we are going to cover some big ticket items which I think are of significant importance for all athletes.
 The information shared here has been gathered over time by learning from my mentors such as Dan Pfaff, watching film of sprinters from developmental levels up to elite performers, studying sprinting related research, and in my own personal experience as an athlete and coach.
-Some of the things I say may be debated by others, but overall the qualities discussed here are commonalities that can be seen in many athletes of varied skill levels.
+Some of the things I say may be debated by others, but overall the qualities discussed here are commonalities that can be seen in many athletes of all skill levels.

-- Posture & Axis Behavior
+- Posture & Body Axis Movement

 - Rhythm & Frequency Progression